 Part 4/4 - Deploying Openshift/OKD 4.5 on Proxmox VE Homelab

 The installation process uses OKD4.5, the upstream community project of Openshift.
-It's like the Fedora for RHEL.
+It's like the Fedora Linux of Red Hat Enterprise Linux.

 The installation process is automatically performed by bootstrapping.
-The bootstrap machine is a temporary machine used by
+A bootstrap machine is a temporary machine used by

 Though the bootstrap process is automatic, the preparation of the installation, however, has to be done manually.
-Note that in 4.6 which was release a couple of days ago, there is now a support for automated installation on baremetal infrastructure using IPMI/BMC.
+Note that in 4.6 which was released a couple of days ago, there is now support for automated installation on bare-metal infrastructure using IPMI/BMC.
 We will not cover this here.

-As described in the previous post, my homelab infastructure looks like this.
+As described in the previous post, my homelab infrastructure looks like this.

 The servers are running Proxmox Virtualization Environment, an opensource hypervisor.
 I also have a physical router and a physical DNS server.
-We will configure this devices as well for the OKD bootstrap process to work.
+We will configure this device as well for the OKD bootstrap process to work.
 You will need a good amount of RAM on the host to run the following configuration.
-In Proxmox, we can over provision RAM.
+In Proxmox, we can over-provision RAM.
 So even if the total RAM of the VMS is 100GB, the setup should run if you have at least 64GB of RAM available on the host.
-In my case the total RAM usage after installing a 5-node Openshift was at around 56GB.
+In my case, the total RAM usage after installing a 5-node Openshift was around 56GB.